MarcelloBorromeo/stirfry-financial-agent/README.md

 - keeps only a bounded number of recent messages,
 - ensures tool call ↔ tool result pairs are valid,
 - drops orphan tool messages and malformed tool-call sequences.

-This is one of the places where the repo is explicitly about **systems constraints** rather than “prompting harder.”